Khalid Sheikh Mohammed: Relationship with Osama bin Laden

-Plan for September 11, 2001 attacks
+Plan for the 11 September attacks

-The first hijack plan that Mohammed presented to the leadership of al-Qaeda called for several airplanes on both east and west coasts to be hijacked and flown into targets.
+The first hijack plan that Mohammed presented to the leadership of al-Qaeda called for several airplanes on both US east and west coasts to be hijacked and flown into targets.
 His plan evolved from an earlier foiled plot known as the Bojinka plot (see above).
 Bin Laden rejected some potential targets suggested by Mohammed, such as the U.S. Bank Tower in Los Angeles, as he wished to simplify the attacks.

-In late 1998 or early 1999, bin Laden gave approval for Mohammed to proceed to organize the plot.
+In late 1998 or early 1999, bin Laden approved for Mohammed to organize the plot.
 Meetings in early 1999 took place with Khalid Sheikh Mohammed, Osama bin Laden, and his military chief, Mohammed Atef.
 Bin Laden led the plot and provided financial support.
 He was also involved in selecting the participants, including choosing Mohamed Atta as the lead hijacker.
 Khalid Sheikh provided operational support, such as selecting targets and helping arrange travel for the hijackers.
-Atef directed the actions of the hijackers.
+Atef directed the hijackers' actions.

 After Atta was chosen as the leader of the mission, "he met with Bin Laden to discuss the targets: the World Trade Center, which represented the U.S. economy; the Pentagon, a symbol of the U.S. military; and the U.S. Capitol, the perceived source of U.S. policy in support of Israel.
 The White House was also on the list, as Bin Laden considered it a political symbol and wanted to attack it as well."
 If any pilot could not reach his intended target, he was to crash the plane.

-According to testimony by Philip Zelikow, bin Laden was motivated by a desire to punish the US for supporting Israel and wanted to move up the attack date.
-Mohammed argued for ensuring the teams were prepared.

-[Bin Laden] allegedly told KSM it would be sufficient simply to down the planes and not hit specific targets.
+According to testimony by Philip Zelikow, bin Laden was motivated by a desire to punish the USA for supporting Israel and wanted to move up the attack date.
+Mohammed argued for ensuring the teams were prepared:[Bin Laden] allegedly told KSM it would be sufficient simply to down the planes and not hit specific targets.
 KSM stood his ground, arguing that the operation would not be successful unless the pilots were fully trained and the hijacking teams were larger.

-In a 2002 interview with Al Jazeera journalist Yosri Fouda, Mohammed admitted that he and Ramzi bin al-Shibh were involved in the "Holy Tuesday operation". ("Holy Tuesday operation" was the terrorists' code name for the 9/11 attacks, and the attacks actually did take place on a Tuesday.)
+In a 2002 interview with Al Jazeera journalist Yosri Fouda, Mohammed admitted that he and Ramzi bin al-Shibh were involved in the "Holy Tuesday operation". ("Holy Tuesday operation" was the terrorists' code name for the 9/11 attacks, which took place on a Tuesday.)
 KSM, however, disputes this claim via his Personal Representative: "I never stated to the Al Jazeera reporter that I was the head of the al-Qaeda military committee."

-In a April 2002 interview with Al Jazeera correspondent Yosri Fouda, KSM, and Ramzi bin al-Shibh described the preparations for 9/11 attacks and said that they first thought of "striking at a couple of nuclear facilities" in the U.S. but then "it was eventually decided to leave out nuclear targets for now."
+In another interview, in April 2002, with Yosri Fouda, Mohammed and al-Shibh described the preparations for 9/11 attacks and said that they first thought of "striking at a couple of nuclear facilities" in the U.S. but then "it was eventually decided to leave out nuclear targets for now."